edorsey/hackmidwest-2022/README.md

-# Hack Midwest 2022 Project

-IPFS + S3 api gateway
+# S3 to IPFS bridge

 S3 is an ubiquitous file storage API on the web, IPFS is a decentralized file system.
 The idea is to give you a standard API (S3) to upload files to IPFS.